vitreo12/KronosCollider/README.md

   -h, --help          show this help message and exit -s, --scPath        The path to the SuperCollider source files.
 Defaults to: '~/Sources/supercollider/' -e, --extPath       The path to the SuperCollider extensions directory.
 Defaults to: '~/.local/share/SuperCollider/Extensions/'
-  -r, --removeCache   Remove the build files from the cache folder in: '~/.cache/KronosCollider/'
+  -r, --removeCache   Remove the build files from the cache folder in: '~/.cache/KronosCollider/'.
+Defaults to 1 -i, --external      Import the KronosExternal module automatically.
+Defaults to 1
 ```